We created these pointers to help you get started:

 Keep in mind that we will never delete something from your PSA during a sync, and that any data that's in IT Glue before the first sync will not be pushed to your PSA.
 This is by design to protect the integrity of your PSA data.

 For more information about syncing with your PSA, see Syncing between IT Glue and PSAs overview.

 If you are already using a PSA with IT Glue, you can connect an RMM if your current plan supports it.
 To see which plan you need, refer to the Plans & Pricing page.
 You can switch plans at any stage.

-With an RMM integration, it's possible to match RMM devices to your previously created PSA configuration items and create a combined view of configuration items with some data coming from the RMM (mostly technical fields) and some data coming from the PSA.
+With a monitoring tool integration, it's possible to match device data to your previously created PSA configuration items and create a combined view of configurations with some data coming from the RMM (mostly technical fields) and some data coming from the PSA.
 To learn more, see About RMM configuration integrations.

 To get started with RMM syncing, if you haven't yet, review our Sync methods article for an overview of the different methods of importing and syncing from external sources and to understand the right order of steps to follow.
 Next, take a look at the articles below for step-by-step instructions:

 - Integrating with Autotask Endpoint Management

 - Integrating with ConnectWise Automate (LabTech)

 - Integrating with MAXfocus (GFI MAX) (aka Solarwinds MSP RMM)